Boron sulfide

 Boron sulfide is the chemical compound with the formula B2S3.
-This polymeric material that has been of interest as a component of "high-tech" glasses and as a reagent for preparing organosulfur compounds.
-Like the sulfides of silicon and phosphorus, B2S3 reacts with water, including atmospheric moisture to release H2S.
-Thus, samples must be handled under anhydrous conditions.
+It is a white, moisture-sensitive solid.
+It has a polymeric structure.
+The material has been of interest as a component of "high-tech" glasses and as a reagent for preparing organosulfur compounds.
+It is the parent member of the thioborates.

+Reactions

+Like the sulfides of silicon and phosphorus, B2S3 reacts with traces of water, including atmospheric moisture to release H2S.
+This hydrolysis is described by the following idealized equation:

-Like the boron oxides, B2S3 readily forms glasses when blended with other sulfides such as P4S10.
-Such glasses absorb lower frequencies of Infra-red energy relative to conventional borosilicate glasses.
+B2S3 readily forms glasses when blended with other sulfides such as P4S10.
+Such glasses do not absorb mid-frequencies of Infra-red energy relative to conventional borosilicate glasses.
+Some of these ternary phases that are fast ion conductors.

 B2S3 converts ketones into the corresponding thiones.
 For example, the conversion of benzophenone to its thione proceeds as follows: